-At any point whilst Call&Check is in possession of or processing your personal data, all data subjects have the following rights:
+At any point whilst we are in possession of, or processing your data, you have the following rights:

-In the event that Call&Check refuses your request under rights of access, we will provide you with a reason as to why, which you have the right to legally challenge.
+In the event that we refuse your request under rights of access, we will provide you with a reason as to why, which you have the right to legally challenge.

-Call&Check will accept the following forms of ID when information on your personal data is requested: a copy of your national ID card, Social Security Card, driving license, passport, birth certificate and a utility bill not older than three months.
-A minimum of one piece of photographic ID listed above and a supporting document is required.
-If Call and Check is dissatisfied with the quality, further information may be sought before personal data can be released.
+We will accept the following forms of ID when information on your personal data is requested: a copy of your national ID card, driving license or passport.
+A minimum of one piece of photographic ID listed above and a supporting document is required such as a utility bill not older than three months.
+If we are dissatisfied with the quality of ID provided, further information may be sought before personal data can be released.

 The details for each of these contacts are: